Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Experiments and Results

 \subsection{Quantitative Evaluation}

-To evaluate the quality of generated motion field, we choose Peak Signal-to-Noise Ratio (PSNR), Multi-Scale Structural Similarity (MS-SSIM) \cite{wang2003multiscale}, AEPE, and MSE to measure the similarity between the generated motion field and the ground truth.
-Table \ref{tab:compare} demonstrates that our sketch-based LMDM generates motion fields more closely align with the target ground truth than CAL and T2C method.
+To evaluate the quality of the generated motion field, we choose Peak Signal-to-Noise Ratio (PSNR), Multi-Scale Structural Similarity (MS-SSIM) \cite{wang2003multiscale}, Average Endpoint Error (AEPE) \cite{barron1994performance}, and Mean Squared Error (MSE) to measure the similarity between the generated motion fields and the ground truth.
+Table \ref{tab:compare} shows that our generated motion fields more closely aligned with the target ground truth than CAL, 3DC and T2C methods.
+Higher PSNR and MS-SSIM scores reflect improved structural alignment, while lower AEPE and MSE values indicate more accurate motion estimation in terms of flow magnitude and direction.

-We evaluate the generated cinemagraphs against ground-truth videos using Frechet Video Distance (FVD) with the pre-trained I3D \cite{szegedy2016rethinking} model and LPIPS \cite{zhang2018unreasonable} with the AlexNet model.
-Table \ref{tab:video_compare} shows that our method achieves lower FVD and LPIPS scores than CAL and T2C, highlighting a closer match in fluid movement and visual fidelity compared to the ground-truth videos.
+We evaluate the generated cinemagraphs against ground-truth videos using Frechet Video Distance (FVD) with the pre-trained I3D \cite{szegedy2016rethinking} model , LPIPS \cite{zhang2018unreasonable} with the AlexNet model and VMAF \cite{rassool2017vmaf}.
+Table \ref{tab:video_compare} shows that our method achieves lower FVD and LPIPS scores and higher VMAF scores than CAL, 3DC and T2C, indicating that it more closely preserves fluid motion characteristics and visual fidelity with respect to the ground-truth landscape videos.